AP Jules Audemars Chronometer 46mm Review

 When speed and precision are of the essence Audemars Piguet rolls out an extra high beat manual wind watch.
 Read our review of the Jules Audemars Chronometer 46mm with the AP escapement.

 Every so often a major player in watchmaking excites all of us with something seriously praiseworthy.
-Today is one of those days where we get to review the Audemars Piguet Jules Audemars Chronometer 46mm with the AP Escapement.
+Today is one of those days where we get to review a special collection, the Audemars Piguet Jules Audemars Chronometer 46mm with the AP Escapement.

 The case is pretty large and thick.
 There are even those that would compare the proportions of the case to that of a hockey puck at 46mm in diameter by 12.7mm thick.
 It's solid gold so you can expect a gold watch this size to feel on the heavy side.
 To give you an depiction of the thickness see the image below.